 5. Submit and gain faculty approval of dissertation proposal appropriate to the student’s area of specialization and research competency;

-6. Research Dissertation Module IV serves as the Program Exit Examination.
-The student must receive a passing grade in the Research Dissertation Module IV in order to graduate;
+6. Research Dissertation Module III serves as the Program Exit Examination.
+The student must receive a passing grade in the Research Dissertation Module III in order to graduate;

 8. Complete an Amridge University Degree Completion Application available from Amridge University’s web site.
 The properly completed and signed application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the respective student’s records to make sure that all courses, programs, and respective graduation requirements have been met.
 Students having any questions regarding the Degree Completion Application should contact the Registrar’s Office.